|Nutrition Facts (per serving)|

-This is a simple side dish that will round out an Asian influenced meal.
-The super easy braising liquid turns into a sauce that is flavorful and aromatic, and the bok choy braised on the stovetop turns silky but retains its texture.
+This is a simple side dish that will add some tasty vegetables to any Asian influenced meal.
+The super-easy braising liquid turns into a sauce that is flavorful and aromatic.
+Since the bok choy is braised on the stovetop, it turns silky but retains its texture.
 The bok choy is really nice served over rice to soak up all of the sauce.